SteveWooding/cheddar-gorge/README.md

 * Database user: cheddargorge
 * Database user password: cheddargorge

 The `cheddargorge` database should be owned by the `cheddargorge` user.
 In order to run the tests, make sure the `cheddargorge` user has permission to create new databases, as a test database is created by the Django test suite.

 ## How to run the project
 Download or clone the repository and navigate to the root of the project.
 Run the `pipenv` command, as discussed previously, to install the Python packages.

-Next, enter the Python virtual enviroment using the command:
+Next, enter the Python virtual environment using the command:

 ```
 pipenv shell